FrenkyDema/sunmi_scanner/example/README.md

-# sunmi_scanner_example
+# sunm_scanner_example

-Demonstrates how to use the sunmi_scanner plugin.
+Demonstrates how to use the sunm_scanner plugin.

 ## Getting Started